December 9 to December 12, 2023

 There is an Island of Hope in Nicaragua, and it is called Ometepe.
-For 6 years One Earth Conservation has been working with the local conservationists, and they have built an amazing parrot conservation project with one of the densest populations of parrots in the Americas.
+For nearly 10 years One Earth Conservation has been working with the local conservationists, and they have built an amazing parrot conservation project with one of the densest populations of parrots in the Americas.
 Unfortunately, such abundance is rare because parrots are highly endangered in the world, and also threatened even in this paradise, mostly due to the pet trade and illegal trafficking.
 By joining us on this walking tour on the road going around Maderas Volcano, you contribute to your own well-being, support parrot conservation here, grow awareness in the world about the beautiful people and parrots of this region and their often dire status, and help support conservationists whose families have been severely impacted by economic pressures caused by the pandemic and civil disturbances.
 Dr. Joyner was there on the island in March 2022 and tourism is returning to full capacity!

 We are still working out the details, as this is the first time we have led a walking tour and pilgrimage.
-The dates are fixed – December 6 – 10th.
 We will walk around the island for a total of 20 miles (see route below).
 The walking is along a dirt road, with gentle hills and in some places a bit rocky and muddy.
-Along the way we will stop at 5 conservation communities to count parrots, with camping available at three locations (though you can opt to stay at hotels).
+Along the way we will stop at 5 conservation communities to count parrots, with camping available at least two locations (though you can opt to stay at hotels).
 We begin with a mini-conference and cultural celebration, and join parrot conservationists climbing active nests and counting over 300 parrots in an evening at Playa Santa Domingo.
-The next morning, we begin our walk – first to Balgue, then La Palma, Tichana, and Merida.
+The next morning, we begin our walk – first to Balgue, then La Palma, San Ramon, and Merida.
 Local people will be waiting to provide lodging/camping, meals, and sharing of their lives and culture.
 At each stop we will be counting a lot of parrots with breathtaking views of Lake Cociboca (Nicaragua).
 We will finish with a parrot festival in Merida.
 People can join us for all 3 days or can enjoy many other activities that will be available, such as hiking, kayaking, bird watching, and climbing to the tops of the volcanoes.